CloudMax94/cadence.link/content/general/issues.md

 If this glitch is in effect when you start the fight you'll see spiderweb graphics by the characters feet inside the ice blocks.

 To fix this you will have to deactivate the shrine.
 This can be done by saving and quitting, luting, or dying.

+### Infinite Bounce Trap Crash

+If two bounce traps are facing each other, attempting to step onto one crashes the game instantly as it moves you back and forth infinitely, trying to figure out where to place you.